otaviomguerra/otaviomguerra/README.md

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/otavio-guerra/)

 I'm a Computer Engineer currently working as a Senior Machine Learning Engineer.
-I've been studying **Data Science**/**Machine Learning** since 2016 and work professionaly in the field since 2019.
-I love working with data to solve business problems.
+I've been studying **Data Science**/**Machine Learning** since 2016 and work professionaly in the field since early 2019.
+I love working with data to solve business problems regardless of domain or problem.

 <!-- Talking about you -->
 **About Me**